awslabs/amazon-dynamodb-lock-client/README.md

 [![Build Status](https://travis-ci.org/awslabs/dynamodb-lock-client.svg?branch=master)](https://travis-ci.org/awslabs/dynamodb-lock-client)

+# Warning / Clarification:
+Only v1.1.0 has been released to Maven.
+We recommend if you are are consuming from Maven to refer to the [1.1.x branch we have](https://github.com/awslabs/amazon-dynamodb-lock-client/tree/v1.1.x). v1.2.x is not yet released, containing SDKV2 changes, and so-on.

 ## Use cases
 A common use case for this lock client is: let's say you have a distributed system that needs to periodically do work on a given campaign